 1. Design a great referral scheme for your app

 Ask yourself this – what will your users get in exchange for promoting your app?

-Now turn this question into a tangible benefit that your users find exciting enough to use it to their (and your) advantage!
+Now turn this question into a tangible benefit that your users find exciting enough to use to their (and your) advantage!

 Example: Dropbox’s example is a celebrated case study on how to make worthwhile user incentive schemes that stick and perform.
 On launching Dropbox, users signing up for the first time were offered the option to get an additional 500MB of space for every successful referral.
 The scheme worked – Dropbox’s user base leaped from just 100,000 users to 4,000,000 users in just 15 months.

 Tip: Positive word-of-mouth is significantly more effective and long-lasting than paid ads, so remember to whip up a great referral scheme for your app before splurging on digital ads.